New Britain Stadium

 New Britain Stadium is a baseball venue in New Britain, Connecticut, United States.
 It is the home of the New Britain Bees of the Futures Collegiate Baseball League.
 Opened in 1996, the stadium seats 6,146 spectators.

 The stadium is part of the city facility known as Willow Brook Park and is sometimes referred to by this name also.
 It is adjacent to Beehive Field, where the New Britain Red Sox played for 13 seasons after moving from Bristol in 1983.
 The park also contains Veteran's Memorial Stadium, a facility for football and soccer.

 New Britain Stadium hosted the Eastern League All-Star Game on July 16, 2003, before a then-record crowd of 7,169 fans.
 On the last day of the 2004 season, it welcomed its two millionth visitor.
-A new all-time attendance record was set on June 17, 2006, when 7,567 packed the stadium for a Rock Cats regular-season game against the Akron Aeros.
-This record was ultimately broken on August 28, 2015, when 8,672 fans watched the team's last Rock Cats Friday home game.
+The current all-time attendance record was set on August 28, 2015, when 8,672 fans watched the Rock Cats' last Friday home game.